hack4impact-calpoly/spokes/docs/documentation.md

 - **What it does:**
   Provides sign-in and sign-up pages using Clerk.
   Components such as `<SignIn />` and `<SignUp />` from `@clerk/nextjs` are wrapped in Chakra UI’s `Center` for styling.
-  After Sign up `middleware.ts` will automatically make a POST request that adds Clerk's user id and user data to our MongoDB user database.
+  After Sign up `middleware.ts` will automatically make a POST request that adds Clerk's user id and user data to our MongoDB user database if it is their first log in.
 - **Dev Note:**
   Ensure that authentication flows and user session management are maintained with Clerk’s updates.